stefan-stein/igate/cran-comments.md

 The changes are as follows:

 * Changed and shortened the title as requested; changed description as requested.
+* Added a URL describing the methods used in the package as well as a URL for reporting bugs to the DESCRIPTION file.
 * Added \\value field for the report function.
 * Information is now written to the console via the `message()` function rather than `print()` or `cat()`.
 * I no longer change the user's settings.